 All the previous researchers above show how a hero experiences incredible journey, facing many trials and still alive.
 From the previous researchers, the writer concludes that all heroes in hero journey must move from their ordinary world to a special world.
 During the journey, every hero faces various trials to complete their mission.
 Then, their mission for taking a journey is different as well.
 In addition, hero journey has 17 stages based on Joseph Campbell theory.
 All the researchers explained above do not elaborate all the stages.
 Some of stages are not found in the book.
-For example the third researcher does not explain women as temptress and the meeting with goddess.
+For example the first researcher does not explain women as temptress and the meeting with goddess.

-2.4.
-Theoretical Framework
+2.3 Theoretical Framework

-Figure 2.4.1.
-Theoretical Framework
+Figure 2.4 the Theoretical Framework

-The above structure clearly states that the researcher uses archetypal approach which is related to hero journey theory.
-In making this thesis, the researcher focuses on hero journey of the main character.
-The researcher discusses three stages of hero journey theory based on Joseph Campbell theory which are departure, transformation, and return.
+The above structure clearly states that the writer discusses "The Count of Monte Cristo" by Alexandre Dumas, and uses archetypal approach which is related to hero journey theory.
+In making this thesis, the writer focuses on hero journey of the main character in the Count of Monte Cristo.
+The writer discusses three stages of hero journey theory based on Joseph Campbell theory, departure, transformation and return.